Riyufuchi/Trying-out-Lua/README.md

 <hr>

 ### Create executable
-1. There are more terminal options in linux, this is just example
+1. There are more terminal options in Linux, this is just example
-2. Specify path to "main" lua file "cd /path/folder;"
+2. Specify path to "main" Lua file "cd /path/folder;"

 Create .sh file with following code:
 ```shell